KOU-Embedded-System-Lab/os-base-image/debian/README.md

 Re-enter password to verify: (leave blank)
 Press -> "Continue"

-Full name for the new user: Student
+Full name for the new user: student
 Press -> "Continue"

 Username for your account: student